dsp2003/clef/README.md

 Version history
 ---------------

-- 2015/08/28 v53 - refactored and cloned CLeF-specific boss quest items & recipes (also they talk! :D)
+- 2015/08/29 v53 - refactored and cloned CLeF-specific boss quest items & recipes (also they talk! :D), disabled breaking and vanishing for Challenge Door and several other decorative objects
 - 2015/08/26 v52 - moved to August 25 Stable support, removed May 8 Stable support, confirmed August 26 Nightly support, added "piercing" variable to flares and glowsticks (thanks to Oberic), updated dungeon count patch (bug report and patch by MikkelManDK, thank you!), restored sounds for Dragon Boss and Fatal Circuit (in .ogg), unused vanilla weapons added to treasure pool (thanks to Oberic), restored Sci-Fi and Outpost microdungeons (also added to moon biome generation pool along with human microdungeons), added expanded Outpost mini-dungeon to Moon biome surface, resolved liquids collision with Frackin' Universe, updated NoLag code (by LoPhatKao, thank you! ^u^)
 - 2015/08/21 v51 - moved to August 19 Nightly/Unstable support, restored classic Wire and Paint tool look (based on mod by TanzNukeTerror, thank you ^u^), updated outpost/mission hasObjectItem patch, updated breakable merchant object patch, added movable patch for Standing Turret
 - 2015/08/20 v50 - restored portable 3d printer object (thanks to TanzNukeTerror), added modified Hobo font for Sandbox plugins, removed maxStack limit for all craftable tools in Sandbox addons, restored pickaxe recipes in Nightly